Supported Remote Authentication Methods

 The Voting System can authenticate against directory technologies over the Lightweight Directory Access Protocol (LDAP).
 Electors enter their credentials on the Voting Website, which are passed along to your LDAP server.
 Upon successful authentication, the elector is logged into the Voting System.
 Passwords are never stored in the Voting System.

 You may need to whitelist the Voting System's IP addresses in your firewall to allow external access to your LDAP directory.
-If so, please contact us to request the required information.
+If so, please contact support to request the required information.

 Implementation of this authentication method does not require Simply Voting staff involvement, and can be configured self-service by client organizations inside the Election Manager tool by navigating to the Settings page and then to the Authentication Details section.